foobarberis/42-vm-tutorial/README.md

 ## Setting up a proper resolution
 See : https://askubuntu.com/a/377944

+Check out `.xprofile` and `.bashrc` and modify them as you see fit.

 ## VSCode
 In order to connect to your VM using VSCode you will need to install the first extension of the following list of recommended extensions: